 Once you reach Prague city center you will see them almost everywhere.
 So called “vintage cars” taking tourist around.
 They are replicas designed couple years back in Poland.
 Locals don´t like them because they are extremely long, noisy and they are making the downtown traffic even worse.
 After recent controls initiated by Prague City Hall it was found out that these cars are in a very bad technical condition and in many cases run ilegally – without proper licence.
 Some of them were registered as tractors or snow cats!!!
 55 cars out of 58 controlled had some technical or legal issues.
 10 of them were pulled away right after the control.
 Think twice before you hop on.

 Big shame of Prague!
 There are many exchange offices downtown however some of them are simply and officially ripping people off.
 It´s their daily routine.
-Please note that fair price for 1 Euro is currently around 25 CZK and 21 CZK for 1 USD and 29 CZK for 1 GBP (information from September 2021).
+Please note that fair price for 1 Euro is currently around 24 CZK and 22 CZK for 1 USD (information from April 2022).
 Use your calculator on your smart phone and count before you give them money.
 Don´t sign anything, don´t rush, don´t pay them any commision.
 Recommended place where to get a fair exchange rate is Exchange.cz close to Old Town Sq.
 You can also use ATMs, but only those branded by Czech banks (AirBank, Česká Spořitelna, Moneta, Komerční banka, etc…).
 Learn more about where to exchange money in Prague and where not in my other blog post.